Fed vows to support U.S. economy's 'long road' to recovery after dire 2020

-WASHINGTON (Reuters) - The U.S. Federal Reserve on Wednesday signaled it would provide years of extraordinary support for an economy facing a torturous slog back from the coronavirus pandemic, with policymakers projecting a 6.5% decline in gross domestic product this year and a 9.3% unemployment rate at year’s end.
+WASHINGTON (Reuters) - The U.S. Federal Reserve on Wednesday signaled it plans years of extraordinary support for an economy facing a torturous slog back from the coronavirus pandemic, with policymakers projecting the economy to shrink 6.5% in 2020 and the unemployment rate to be 9.3% at year’s end.

-In the first economic projections of the pandemic era, U.S. central bank policymakers put into numbers what has been an emerging narrative: that the measures put in place to battle a health crisis will echo through the economy for years to come rather than be quickly reversed as commerce reopens.
+In the first economic projections of the pandemic era, U.S. central bank policymakers put into numbers what has been an emerging narrative: that the shutdowns, restrictions and other measures used to battle a health crisis will echo through the economy for years to come rather than be quickly reversed as commerce reopens.

-The projections show the unemployment rate falling to 6.5% at the end of 2021 and 5.5% at the end of 2022 - a full 2 percentage points above where it was at the end of last year, representing millions of lost years of work.

-“The ongoing public health crisis will weigh heavily on economic activity, employment and inflation in the near term and poses considerable risks to the economic outlook over the medium term,” the Fed said in a policy statement after a two-day meeting.

-In remarks that acknowledged the nationwide protests against racial inequality that erupted in recent weeks, Fed Chair Jerome Powell said the central bank was committed to trying to restore jobs and growth to where they were.

-“The work of the Fed touches communities and families and businesses across the country ...
-We are committed to using our full range of tools ... to ensure the recovery will be as robust as possible,” Powell said in a news briefing via a video link.
+Some 20 million or more people have been thrown out of work since February, and Fed Chair Jerome Powell acknowledged it could take years for them to all reacquire jobs - an economic blow that is falling heaviest on minority communities at a time when mass protests over police brutality have thrown a new spotlight on racial inequality in the United States.

+Powell, acknowledging the nationwide demonstrations in his opening remarks at a news briefing, said it was now the Fed’s single-minded mission to bring the job market back to where it was at the end of last year, with the unemployment rate at a record low 3.5% and wage gains accumulating for some of the very same lower-paid workers in the service sector that have suffered most during the recent collapse.

+“Twenty-two, 24 million people - somehow as a country we have to get them back to work,” Powell said via video link after the end of the Fed’s latest two-day policy meeting.
+“They did not do anything wrong.
+This was a natural disaster.”

 “It is a long road.
-It is going to take some time.”
+It is going to take some time,” he said.
+“We can use our tools to support the labor market and the economy and we can use them until we fully recover.”

+The fresh policymaker projections start to show just how long that might take.
+At the median, officials see the unemployment rate falling to 6.5% at the end of 2021 and 5.5% at the end of 2022 - still a full 2 percentage points above where it was at the end of last year, representing millions of lost years of work and wages.

+“The ongoing public health crisis will weigh heavily on economic activity, employment and inflation in the near term and poses considerable risks to the economic outlook over the medium term,” the Fed said in its policy statement.

-That rebound is expected to begin in earnest in 2021, with economic growth forecast at 5%.
+While growth may resume this year, policymaker forecasts show the rebound beginning in earnest in 2021, with economic growth for the year forecast at 5%.

-On a positive note, the Fed did not mark down its long-run estimates of full employment, trend growth and the federal funds rate, a sign officials feel the country may escape permanent damage.
+Notably, the Fed did not mark down its long-run estimates of full employment, trend growth or the federal funds rate, a sign officials feel the country may escape permanent economic damage from a health crisis that has killed more than 112,000 in a few months.

 “Their messaging is we are keeping rates low, but this is going to work, it is going to get us there,” said Bruce Monrad, chairman and portfolio manager at Northeast Investors Trust in Boston.

-On Wall Street, which had been near unchanged ahead of the Fed's statement, stock prices were mixed in choppy trading.
-The benchmark S&P 500 index .SPX was down 0.4% whereas the Nasdaq Composite was up 0.5% at a record high.
-Treasury security yields slipped and the dollar fell against the euro EUR= and yen JPY=.
+On Wall Street, which had been near unchanged ahead of the Fed's statement, stock prices ended mixed.
+The benchmark S&P 500 index .SPX was down about 0.5% whereas the Nasdaq Composite was up about 0.7%.
+Yields on U.S. Treasuries slipped and the dollar fell against a basket of currencies.

 The pledge to keep monetary policy loose until the U.S. economy is back on track repeats a promise made early in the central bank’s response to the coronavirus pandemic.